nilearn/nilearn/doc/connectivity/functional_connectomes.rst

     >>> from nilearn import datasets
     >>> atlas_filename = datasets.fetch_atlas_msdl().maps # doctest: +SKIP

+For atlases without readily available label coordinates, center coordinates can be computed for each region on hard parcellation or probabilistic atlases.

+ * For hard parcellation atlases (eg. :func:`datasets.fetch_atlas_destrieux_2009`), use the :func:`nilearn.plotting.find_parcellation_atlas_cut_coords` function.
+ * For probabilistic atlases, use the :func:`nilearn.plotting.find_probabilistic_atlas_cut_coords` function.

 For another atlas this information can be computed for each region with the :func:`nilearn.plotting.find_xyz_cut_coords` function (see example: